 Comforting flavors make this soup a winner, especially since it's so easy to make!

 Do you like cabbage?
 Try my Instant Pot Lemon & Parsley Cabbage.

 Water or Broth?

 I often just use water, instead of broth, when I'm making soup in the Instant Pot.
 Pressure cookers do a great job of making flavorful soup, even with water as the base.

 I like using water because it's more convenient and less expensive than broth.
 Keep in mind that using water means you'll need to add a generous amount of salt to the soup.

 However, if you have broth in your pantry or freezer, go ahead and use it.
 Broth does give soup a boost in flavor.

 - Crackers, for dipping into the soup!

 - A chunk of good Cheddar cheese

-- The cooled soup can be frozen in a Ziploc freezer bag.
-You can freeze a large quantity in a gallon bag or smaller individual portions in sandwich-sized bags (perfect for lunch).
+The cooled soup can be frozen in a Ziploc freezer bag, or a freezer-safe container.
+You can freeze a large quantity or smaller individual portions (perfect for lunch).